WBO release statement on Billy Joe Saunders license ruling

 The 29 year-old was tested by VADA last month, meaning Saunders’ case for leniency went unheard.

-Promoter Eddie Hearn will now seek to save the show by drafting in Namibian Walter Kautondokwa, who is ranked number two.
+Promoter Eddie Hearn will now seek to save the show by drafting in Namibian Walter Kautondokwa, ranked number two.

 It is expected that Saunders will be relieved of his title, with his next move uncertain.